Samanthaponce5/Ecomm-frontend/README.md

-You can find the backen to this project [here](https://github.com/JohnsonNYC/Ecomm-backend)!
+You can find the backend to this project [here](https://github.com/JohnsonNYC/Ecomm-backend)!